Anurag-10978/Anurag_10001-Tune-Stream-A_Full_Stack_Music_Streaming_Web_Application/README.md

-# 🎧 Spotify Clone – Full Stack Music Streaming Web Application
+# 🎧 Tune-Stream – Full Stack Music Streaming Web Application

 This project is a **Spotify-like music streaming platform** developed as part of my **MCA (Artificial Intelligence & Machine Learning)** academic project.
 It allows uploading, managing, and playing songs and albums with a clean and responsive UI.